David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Alternative and Practical Dynamic Market Impact Model

-\end{proof} \begin{doublespace} We can see that a minimum exists at each stage.
-The simple solution follows from the linear rule where the price impact $\theta S_{t}$ does not depend on either the prevailing price $P_{t-1}$ or the size of the unexecuted order $W_{t}$ and hence the price impact function is the same in each period and independent from one period to the next.
-(Bertsimas and Lo 1998) has a more detailed discussion.
-Supposing a closed form solution was absent, we could easily approximate the solution (numerically solved) using $S_{T-1}\approx\xi_{0}+\xi_{1}W_{T-1}+\xi_{2}\left(W_{T-1}\right)^{2}$.
-We can also set $S_{T-1}\approx\omega_{1}\left(W_{T-1}\right)$ using a well behaved (continuous and differentiable) function, $\omega_{1}$.
-But the former approach is simpler and lends itself easily to numerical solutions that we will attempt in the more complex laws of motion to follow. \end{doublespace}
+\end{doublespace} \end{prop} \begin{proof} \begin{doublespace} Appendix \ref{subsec:Proof-of-Proposition-benchmark-simple} \end{doublespace} \end{proof} \begin{doublespace} We can see that a minimum exists at each stage.
+The simple solution follows from the linear rule where the price impact $\theta S_{t}$ does not depend on either the prevailing price, $P_{t-1}$, or the size of the unexecuted order $W_{t}$ and hence the price impact function is the same in each period and independent from one period to the next.
+It is easily shown that, $S_{1}^{*}=S_{2}^{*}=\cdots=S_{T}^{*}=\bar{S}/T$.
+This simply means that the best execution strategy is simply to divide the total order or the total shares $\bar{S}$ into $T$ equal amounts and trade them at regular intervals.
+(Bertsimas \& Lo 1998) has a more detailed discussion.
+Supposing a closed form solution was absent, we could approximate the solution (numerically solved) using $S_{T-1}^{*}\approx\xi_{0}+\xi_{1}W_{T-1}+\xi_{2}\left(W_{T-1}\right)^{2}$ or $S_{T-1}^{*}\approx\xi_{0}\left(W_{T-1}\right)^{\xi_{1}}$.
+We can also set $S_{T-1}^{*}\approx\omega_{1}\left(W_{T-1}\right)$ using any well behaved (continuous and differentiable) function, $\omega_{1}$.
+We could also include the last known price, $P_{t-1}$, or other state variables into the above approximation.
+We discuss this technique in detail including numerical examples in section \ref{sec:Numerical-Framework-for}.
+This numerical approximation approach is simple to implement and lends itself easily to solutions even in the more complex laws of motion to follow in section \ref{sec:Extensions-Price-Motion}.